audaxbufetejr/AJsAssignmentProblem/README.md

 #Update July 27th Pt.
 2
 Cleaned up the code a little.
 At least it looks organized.
 Still a long way to go.

+#Update July 28th, 11:55AM
+Added satMatrix function and random matrix generator.
+Need to fix satMatrix for loop that goes through columns and make it declare the earliest, smallest entry as the minimum for that row.